utwente-db/neogeo/pre-aggregate-tools/README.md

 # PreAggregate Tools

-This Maven project is used to automatically generate a set of (binary) tools for managemant of the PreAggregate index.
+This Maven project is used to automatically generate a set of (binary) tools for management of the PreAggregate index.

 ## Tools
 Currently this project will generate 1 tool, as discussed in the next subsection.